greninja/greninja/README.md

 ## &#x1f4c8; GitHub Stats

-I have experience doing research :test_tube: and building softwares :computer: under my belt.
-I recently earned my Masters from UBC.
-My work was broadly in the space of trustworthy machine learning.
-You can check more details about me on my webpage (on the left).
+I have a solid foundation in research 🧪, with some experience building softwares 💻 as well under my belt.
+I recently earned my Master’s degree in Computer Science from UBC (Vancouver), where I  focused on trustworthy machine learning, leading to a publication (spotlight) at NeurIPS'24 [(Link)](https://nips.cc/virtual/2024/poster/95529).
+For more details on my background and projects, visit my webpage (link on the left)."

-For my next steps in my career, I am looking to switch gears into a more industry-focused software or machine learning engineer role.
-I am quite excited to be part of a mid to early stage startup, and to contribute to it's growth.
-I highly value a strong, solid founding team with a culture conducive for personal and professional growth.
-Please feel free to reach out if you think I can be a good fit for your team.
+As I move forward in my career, I'm excited to transition into a more industry-focused role as a software or machine learning engineer.
+I'm particularly interested in joining an early to mid-stage startup where I can contribute to the company's growth.
+I value a strong, dynamic founding team and a culture that fosters both personal and professional development.
+If you think I’d be a great fit for your team, feel free to get in touch!"

 <p float="left">
   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=greninja&hide=makefile,matlab,java,shell,javascript,css,dockerfile,c%2B%2B,c%23,c,tex,labview" />